Skip to content

 What's happening under the hood

-Sum all monthly components for total.
+Sum all monthly components for the total.
 Annual = total × 12.
-Rent share = rent / total.
-The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+Rent share = rent ÷ total.
+The formula is listed in full below — if a number looks off, the calculation can be retraced by hand.

 Example Scenario